 Build Your First Game

-Go from zero to a published game at your-slug.siliconghetto.com in 15 minutes.
+Go from zero to a small browser game at your-slug.siliconghetto.com.

 Step 1: Sign Up

-Visit siliconghetto.com and create a free account.
-You get a subdomain instantly.
+Visit siliconghetto.com and create an account.
+Your game gets a subdomain when you publish.

 Step 2: Open the Editor